Environmental Studies

 Application Requirements

-• Statement of Purpose: 1‐2 pages addressing the following:
+- Statement of Purpose: 1-2 pages statement addressing:

-3. Why do you wish to pursue graduate studies in Environmental Studies at College of the Environment?
+- Why do you wish to pursue a graduate degree in Environmental Studies at the College of the Environment?